 yes, that may be true, but there’s something so satisfying about books arranged by colour or in a pleasing way. or well, anything arranged by colour. in some cases it probably isn’t the most practical way to arrange your books or magazines, but damn, it does look pleasing to the eye. do you do it, or do you prefer by genre, author, height …something else? read this post

-book spines was last modified: 09:30 by laura redburn
+book spines was last modified: 09:30 by kitty redburn

 almost as soon as i started following louise lockhart (aka the printed peanut) on instagram, i noticed that she had made a book, which just so happens to be the one on the blog today! it’s called up my street and you can buy it from her shop (amongst other wonderful things).